Pope Pius XII: Summi Pontificatus

 Pius wrote of a persecuted Church and a time requiring "charity" for victims who had a "right" to compassion.
-Against the invasion of Poland and killing of civilians he wrote:
+About the invasion of Poland and killing of civilians he wrote:

 [This is an] "Hour of Darkness"... in which the spirit of violence and of discord brings indescribable suffering on mankind...
 The nations swept into the tragic whirlpool of war are perhaps as yet only at the "beginnings of sorrows"... but even now there reigns in thousands of families death and desolation, lamentation and misery.
 The blood of countless human beings, even noncombatants, raises a piteous dirge over a nation such as Our dear Poland, which, for its fidelity to the Church, for its services in the defense of Christian civilization, written in indelible characters in the annals of history, has a right to the generous and brotherly sympathy of the whole world, while it awaits, relying on the powerful intercession of Mary, Help of Christians, the hour of a resurrection in harmony with the principles of justice and true peace.

+The encyclical's Paragraph 48, about "forming cultured native clergy and gradually increasing the number of native Bishops," incorporated the following from Colossians 3:10-11: "Where there is neither Gentile nor Jew, circumcision nor uncircumcision, barbarian nor Scythian, bond nor free.
+But Christ is all and in all."

 With Italy not yet an ally of Hitler in the war, Italians were called upon to remain faithful to the Catholic Church.
 Pius avoided explicit denunciations of Hitlerism or Stalinism, establishing the "impartial" public tone which would become controversial in later assessment of his pontificate: "A full statement of the doctrinal stand to be taken in face of the errors of today, if necessary, can be put off to another time unless there is disturbance by calamitous external events; for the moment We limit Ourselves to some fundamental observations."